-You should, therefore, be on the lookout when you realize he has a special liking for cat poop.
+You should, therefore, be on the lookout when you realize he has a particular liking for cat poop.
 Some of the signs and symptoms of a dog infected with worms will depend on the type of parasite he has.
 However, emaciation is one of the most common signs of parasites.
 This might be accompanied by an enlarged belly and loss of appetite.
 A dog infected with worms will also tend to resist exercise or play.

 My dog won’t stop eating cat poop.
 I tried everything

 In addition to this, punishing your dog will not yield any results.
 Instead, you will only assist with instilling anxiety and fear issues in your dog.
-How then do you stop this behavior?
+How, then, do you stop this behavior?

 Trying to stop a dog who enjoys dining on cat poop is a nightmare.
 In most cases, people will choose to keep one pet of the two, either a dog or a cat.
 However, you do not have to eliminate pets; the above tips should help solve this problem.